Portugal - Market OverviewPortugal- Market Overview

 Mainland Portugal, along with the autonomous island regions of the Azores and Madeira, offers American exporters a market of approximately 10.3 million people in a country roughly the size of the State of Indiana.
 As a member of the European Union (EU) and the euro zone, it is fully integrated with the EU, uses the euro currency, and follows directives from the European Commission in Brussels.
 As with all EU countries, Portugal’s borders and ports are completely open to the free flow of trade with other EU member countries.
 Portugal has a politically stable environment with a democratically elected parliamentary government and is welcoming of foreign business and investment.

 U.S. Census data indicates that Portuguese consumers bought approximately $1.19 billion dollars’ worth of U.S. goods and services in 2017, a slight increase compared with 2016.
-During that same period, U.S. imports of Portuguese goods and services were $3.5 billion.
-The top U.S. states exporting to Portugal were Louisiana, New York, Texas, Indiana, New Jersey, and Kansas.
-Top U.S. exports included transportation equipment, oil and gas products, agricultural products and machinery parts.
+In 2018, that number grew to approximately $1.46 billion.
+In that same period, U.S. imports of Portuguese goods and services grew from $3.5 billion, in 2017, to $3.88 billion in 2018.
+The top U.S. states exporting to Portugal are Louisiana, Texas, Pennsylvania, New Jersey, Kansas, California, Maryland, Indiana, New York, and Virginia.
+Top U.S. exports include transportation equipment, oil and gas products, agricultural products, and machinery parts.